Call us now:

 Are there any obligations after obtaining a family visa in Thailand?

 Yes.
-Once the family visa for Thailand has been issued, holders must submit an annual report of their address in Thailand (Annual Report).
-This formality can be completed online or at the local immigration office.
-Failure to submit this report may result in the visa being revoked.
+Once the family visa for Thailand is issued, holders must submit an annual address report (Annual Report).
+They can do this online or at the local immigration office.
+Failing to submit the report may lead to visa revocation.

-In addition, any change in family status (divorce, death, child reaching the age of majority) must be reported to the authorities immediately.
-If a child reaches the age of 20 during the visa’s period of validity, they will have to regularise their status or leave the country.
+Any change in family status (divorce, death, child reaching adulthood) must be reported immediately.
+If a child turns 20 during the visa’s validity, they must regularize their status or leave the country.

 What are the risks of not complying with the conditions of the family visa in Thailand?

-Failure to comply with the conditions of a family visa may result in immediate revocation.
-This includes exceeding the age limit, presenting forged documents or failing to submit the annual notification.
-In addition, in the event of divorce or death of the principal holder, the family visa in Thailand automatically loses its validity.
+Failure to comply with family visa conditions may result in immediate revocation.
+This includes exceeding the age limit, presenting forged documents, or failing to submit the annual report.
+In case of divorce or death of the principal holder, the family visa automatically becomes invalid.

 Administrative checks may occur at any time.
-It is therefore essential to keep a copy of all documents, ensure that they are up to date and consult a solicitor if there is any doubt.
+It is crucial to keep all documents up to date and consult a solicitor if there are any doubts.

 What prospects does the family visa offer for foreign families?

 The family visa offers significant stability for families wishing to settle permanently in Thailand.
 Its ten-year validity period is a unique advantage in the region.
-However, families must anticipate the transition to adulthood of their children, changes in marital status (marriage, separation) and recurring administrative obligations.
+However, families must plan for their children’s transition to adulthood, changes in marital status (marriage, separation), and recurring administrative obligations.

-This visa remains subject to strict compliance, making it unsuitable for irregular situations or complex family arrangements.
+This visa requires strict compliance, making it unsuitable for irregular situations or complex family arrangements.
 For this reason, the assistance of a law firm is strongly recommended at every stage.

 Conclusion